|

 body.
 Rather it uses your own ability to concentrate on nothing.

-Soft relaxing music can accompany this form of meditation to
+Soft relaxing music can accompany this form of meditation.

 -